Four more...

 I Know This Much is True by Wally Lamb

 The story opens with Thomas Birdsey, a paranoid schizophrenic, sitting in a library cutting off his own arm.
 Then for nine hundred and some pages the story of his relationship with his twin brother, Dominick, and their desperately messed up family unfolds.
-There's misery upon misery and yet it manages to lead to a satisfying conclusion.
+It's misery upon misery, yet manages to lead to a satisfying conclusion.
 The story was good, I only wish it had been told in a hundred (or two) fewer pages.

 Miss Pettigrew Lives For A Day by Winifred Watson